How I Work with Obsidian

 Most of my time in Obsidian I am looking at the Daily Note for today.
 The today note has 3 main sections - Meetings, TODO and Scratch.
 In the meetings section I create a simple list of the meetings I have - start time, end time, client name, a couple words to remind me what the meeting is about.

-In the TODO section I track all the tasks on my TODO list.
-I use the h1 header (#) for each client and list all the tasks/projects for that client below their name, using checkboxes (markdown for this below) to track the status.
+) for each client and list all the tasks/projects for that client below their name, using checkboxes (markdown for this below) to track the status.

 The Scratch section is where I put notes for things I need some space to write, sometimes I will draft an email or a ticket update here - I don’t actually use it that much, but I keep it around.